austintheriot/wrend/demos/README.md

 # Demos

-These demos are more extensive than the `examples` directory, intended for showcasing how `wrend` can be used in more extensive applications and for exploring new ideas with Rust / WebGL.
+These demos are more extensive than the `examples` directory, intended for showcasing how `wrend` can be used in more real-world applications and for exploring new ideas with Rust / WebGL.

 ## About